-The fastest way to get 6 pack abs is hard.
+The fastest way to get six-pack abs is hard.
 Very hard.
-But Mark Malkoff experimented to find maybe the best way to get ripped abs quick – in just 28 days!
+But Mark Malkoff experimented to find the best way to get ripped abs in just 28 days!

-Let’s just say this one more time: if you want to get six pack abs fast then you will be in for some pain (and let’s hope you are willing to sacrifice some things – like, oh, trading in your Twinkies for some protein powder and your TV time for a workout plan) because the elusive chiseled set of 6 pack abs takes good ol’ fashioned hard work.
+Let’s just say this one more time: if you want to get six-pack abs fast then you will be in for some pain (and let’s hope you are willing to sacrifice some things – like, oh, trading in your Twinkies for some protein powder and your TV time for a workout plan) because the elusive chiseled set of six-pack abs takes good ole’ fashioned hard work.

 Here is how Mark Malkoff went from this:

-OK, this sounds a little bit like an infomercial but come on, 6 pack abs in under 30 days!!!!
-We had to find out more details so we sat down for an interview with Mark…
+This sounds a little bit like an infomercial but obtaining a six-pack in under 30 days is impressive.
+We had to find out more details, so we sat down for an interview with Mark…

 First, Some Background…

 Mark Malkoff is a comedian who specializes in challenging himself.
 Whether he’s seeing what he can get away with in an Apple Store, visiting every Starbucks in Manhattan, or living in an IKEA for a week, he’s got a taste for taking on the impossible.
-And recently, he did just that: he got six-pack abs in under thirty days.
+Recently, he did just that: he set out to get six-pack abs in under thirty days.

 What inspired you to start this challenge?

 I was getting really tired of seeing all these crazy unrealistic images of men in pop culture.
-I don’t know anyone who has six-pack abs,but you see them in pop culture all the times.
+I don’t know anyone who has six-pack abs, but you see them in pop culture all of the time.
 I wanted to see what a regular guy would have to subject himself to in order to get six-pack abs.

 How long was this in the planning?

 I’ve had the idea for a long, long time, and I really thought about what I’d have to go through.
 I sat on the idea for a while.
 I knew it was going to be challenging to block out an entire month of my life.
-So it took about two years, in my head.
+It took about two years in my head.
 My latest video, I had that idea for about a year.
-It’s just that the videos that I do are not easy, there’s a lot of planning.
+It’s just that the videos that I do are not easy; there’s a lot of planning.
 Getting six-pack abs in a month, I have to make a video that’s entertaining and has an emotional arc while captured.

 Was it as complex as you thought?